PSY 101 - Introductory Psychology

 My two primary research areas are: applied cognitive psychology and the psychology of language.

 Applied research has the potential to improve the quality of education for college students.
-Just as there is no one ice cream flavor that appeals to all, our previous research established that few teachers appear to be effective for all.
+Just as there is no one ice cream flavor that appeals to all, our research established that few teachers appear to be effective for all.
 It is not uncommon for students to seek out resources such as ratemyprofessor.com when making course selections.
 Teaching trailers may offer an alternative.
 Our research team investigated if teaching trailers could help GVSU students wisely chose among prospective teachers, similar to how movie trailers allow you to screen films for Friday-night worthiness.
 Six-minute teaching trailers were created for 10 guest lecturers.
 Like movie trailers, the teaching trailers were brief glimpses of a teacher in action.
 In the study, 150 students watched teaching trailers for teachers who delivered live lectures later in the semester.
 Students ratings to the teaching trailers powerfully forecasted students’ responses to, and memory for, the live lectures.
 Our 6-minute teaching trailers proved to be an effective, empirically-validated means for students to wisely judge teachers.
-Perhaps GVSU “should consider setting up a commercial website ‘ViewYourProfessor.com’ and make a buddle competing with shabbier sites,” suggests Prof. Henderson, Chair of Psychology.
+Perhaps GVSU “should consider setting up a commercial website ‘ViewYourProfessor.com’ and make a bundle competing with shabbier sites,” suggests Prof. Henderson, Chair of Psychology.
 (Bolded text denotes student collaborators).

-Gross, J., Lakey, B., Edinger, K., Oreheck, E., Heffron, D. (2009).
+Gross, J., Lakey, B., Edinger, K., Orehek, E., & Heffron, D. (2009).
 Person perception in the college classroom: Accounting for tastes in students’ evaluations of teaching effectiveness.
-Journal of Applied Social Psychology, 39 (7), 1609-1638. http://onlinelibrary.wiley.com/doi/10.1111/j.1559-1816.2009.00497.x/epdf
+Journal of Applied Social Psychology, 39, 1609-1638. http://onlinelibrary.wiley.com/doi/10.1111/j.1559-1816.2009.00497.x/epdf

 Another line of research investigates the psychology of language.
 Language plays a central role in our lives.
 We chat with friends, read novels, enjoy the lyrics of music, convey our feelings, teach our children, and transmit scientific discoveries to future generations via language.
 Your ability to read these words is just one example of language in action.
 Most of us, however, don't stop to ponder our linguistic prowess.
 My research explores our linguistic talents by relying on insights derived from cross-disciplinary studies in linguistics and psychology.
-Some of my work has studied how people parse the stream of speech into meaningful, discrete units.
-Perhaps you have observed that we speak in continuous utterances rarely pausing between words (a phenomenon best observed by listening to someone who speaks a language foreign to the listener).
-We amazingly parse this acoustic smear into meaningful segments.
-My research team has evaluated the cohesiveness of sounds in the recognition of spoken and written words, finding that some sounds are “sticky” and thus, harder to isolate from one another.
-Fascinating!

-Gross, J., Millett, A.L., Bartek, B., Bredell, K.H., Winegard, B. (2013).
+Gross, J., Millett, A.L., Bartek, B., Bredell, K.H., Winegard, B. (2014).
 Evidence for prosody in reading.
 Reading Research Quarterly, 49(2), 189-208. doi:10.1002/rrq.67 http://scholarworks.gvsu.edu/oapsf_articles/29/